-Law students will generally have studied an essay-based subject as one of their post-16 subjects but there is no ‘ideal’ combination of subjects.
+Law students will generally have studied an essay-based subject as one of their post-16 subjects but there is no ‘ideal’ combination of subjects and we are happy for students not doing an essay subject to apply.
 Successful applicants take all sorts of subjects from Mathematics and sciences, to arts and social sciences or various combinations.
 All of these teach skills that can be useful to the undergraduate lawyer.

 If you will have already finished school when you apply, please see the page for post-qualification applications.